Physical properties of long-rising type II supernovae -- Bayesian analytic modeling and spectrophotometric correlations: Introduction

-Although the sample of long-rising SNe II is statistically limited, their bolometric LCs exhibit significant variation in rise time ($t_M$) and the maximum luminosity ($L_M$) of the secondary peak \citepalias{pumo23}.
+Although the sample of long-rising SNe II is statistically limited, their bolometric LCs exhibit significant variation in rise time ($t_{\rm M}$) and the maximum luminosity ($L_{\rm M}$) of the secondary peak \citepalias{pumo23}.
 This peak, taking place during the hydrogen recombination phase, is commonly interpreted as the result of the interplay between the cooling driven by the SN expansion rate and heating from the radioactive decay of isotopes, primarily $^{56}$Ni, synthesized during the explosion \citep[see, e.g.,][hereafter \citetalias{PC2025}]{popov93,UC11,PZ11,PC2025}.

-Modelling the light-curve peak and analysing its main features allow us to infer key physical properties of the ejected material (hereafter the ejecta), including the explosion energy ($E$), progenitor radius ($R_0$), total ejecta mass ($M_{\rm ej}$), and the mass of radioactive \Ni\ ($M_{\rm Ni}$).
+Modeling the LC peak and analysing its main features allow us to infer key physical properties of the ejected material (hereafter the ejecta), including the explosion energy ($E$), progenitor radius ($R_0$), total ejecta mass ($M_{\rm ej}$), and the mass of radioactive \Ni\ ($M_{\rm Ni}$).
 These quantities, in turn, provide crucial insights into the progenitor’s nature and the explosion mechanism \citep[e.g.,][]{arnett96,KW09,PZ13,Fang_2025}.